hgosansn/reposage/repo-sage-action/README.md

 ## Features

-- **Parallel Processing**: Analyzes multiple files simultaneously for faster execution
-- **Individual PRs**: Creates separate pull requests for each file change for easier review
+- **CrewAI Integration**: Uses CrewAI's agent-based architecture for sophisticated code analysis
+- **Role-Based Agents**: Specialized agents for code analysis, improvement, and PR management
+- **OpenRouter Integration**: Access to a wide range of AI models through OpenRouter
 - **Dry Run Mode**: Preview changes without creating PRs
-- **Diff Generation**: Save changes to a file and review diffs before creating PRs
 - **Customizable**: Configure which model to use, what to focus on, and more

 ## Usage